Department of Linguistics & School of Languages, Cultures and Linguistics

 Structure

 All students register in year 1 of the programme as MPhil students.
-The upgrade from MPhil to PhD registration takes place at the end of the first academic session for full time students (or at the end of the second academic session for part time students).
+The upgrade from MPhil to PhD takes place at the end of the first academic session for full time students (or at the end of the second academic session for part time students).

-All new MPhil/PhD students are provided with a supervisory committee of three members, comprising a main or primary supervisor, and a second and third supervisor.
-The split in time commitment across the supervisory committee is 60:25:15.
-In the first year students are expected to meet their main supervisor on a bi-weekly basis for a period of at least one hour.
+All new MPhil/PhD students are provided with a supervisory committee consisting of a primary and secondary supervisor.
+In the first year students are expected to meet their main supervisor on a fortnightly basis.
+Supervisions should last at least an hour.
+Students should also meet with their secondary supervisors at least once a semester.

 Year 1